 Ann

-Thank you a lot for sharing this fab idea and such detailed instructions.
-Can’t wait to give the recipe a try (hope in a couple of days).
+Yum!
+Super quick and delicious recipe!
+Thank you for sharing this fab idea and such detailed instructions so it was easy to make.
 I’m so happy to have discovered your blog.
-Gonna browse it to explore more incredible recipes.
-Keep it up!
+Gonna browse it to explore more recipes.

 Janice